wundergraph/wundergraph/docs-website/src/pages/docs/use-cases/api-management.md

 so you're using the gateway from the first line of code of your application.
 There's almost no difference between running your application locally or in production.

+Instead of creating security policies using point and click, you can define all of this using code.
+This is not just super convenient, but it also comes with versioning out of the box.
+Made a mistake?
+You'll probably see in a preview environment.
+If it slipped through, you can easily switch back to another commit.

 All of this is fully integrated into frontend frameworks, like Next.js or React.